 Diverticulitis is inflammation or infection of small pouches, called diverticula, which develop along the walls of your intestines.
 The pouches’ formation is a relatively benign condition known as diverticulitis.
 The pockets can form anywhere on the digestive tract.
 Still, they may develop at the end of the descending and sigmoid colons, and they also frequently occur on the first section of the small intestine, although problems are rarely found there.

 Ageing and heredity are primary factors in the development of diverticulitis, but diet also plays a role.
-Eating a lot of low-fibre, refined foods can significantly increase the risk.
+Eating a lot of low-fibre and refined foods can significantly increase the risk.

 The British Journal of Clinical Practice says, “A high-fibre diet is effective in treating diverticulitis disease.”
 Research shows that fibre is essential for the prevention and treatment of diverticulitis.